espocrm/documentation/docs/development/orm.md

     ->find();
 ```

+!!! important

-Important: When joining by a table name (upper case is used), `'deleted' => false` filter is not applied implicitly.
+    When joining by a table name (upper case is used), `'deleted' => false` filter is not applied implicitly.
 You need to provide it explicitly.

 ### Group By